Xenochromis

 Xenochromis hecqui is a species of cichlid endemic to Lake Tanganyika in East Africa.
 It is mainly found at depths of 6-100 m, but has been recorded somewhat deeper, even in waters virtually devoid of oxygen.
 This species is a scale eater, consuming the scales off of other fishes, but will also feed on copepods.
 It can reach a total length of up to 30 cm.
 Currently it is the only known member of its genus.

-The specific name honours the Belgian Lieutenant Célestin Hecq (1859-1910), a member of the Belgian colonial forces fighting the slave trade who collected the type of this species.
+Its specific name honours the Belgian Lieutenant Célestin Hecq (1859–1910), a member of the Belgian colonial forces fighting the slave trade who collected the type of this species.